This story has been updated. It was originally published on March 11, 2019.

 2. Mute noisy conversations

-You can also silence individual conversations temporarily.
+You can also temporarily silence individual conversations.
 This is useful if you want to make sure alerts from certain people come through, while limiting the number of pings you get from all your college friends discussing a concert you can’t attend.

-Most messaging tools let you mute conversations for a period, and the option should be easy to find in your app of choice.
-In WhatsApp for Android, for example, tap the menu button (three dots, top right), then choose Mute notifications and pick a time period.
+Most messaging tools let you mute conversations for a certain period, and the option should be easy to find in your app of choice.
+In WhatsApp for Android, for example, open a chat, tap the menu button (three dots, top right), then choose Mute notifications and pick a time period.

 3. Switch to the web

-Many chatting apps—more than you might realize!—have desktop versions that help you carry on the conversation in your browser.
-It makes typing and reading through threads easier, and helps with sharing photos and searching for messages posted a long time ago.
+Many chatting apps—more than you might realize—have desktop versions that help you carry on the conversation in your browser.
+This makes it easier to type, read through threads, share photos, and search for messages posted a long time ago.

-You can get WhatsApp, Facebook Messenger, and Telegram on the web for example, while Apple’s iMessage can also be accessed from the desktop on macOS.
-Just sign in with your usual account credentials and you’ve got easy access to all of your group conversations.
+You can get WhatsApp, Facebook Messenger, and Telegram on the web, for example, and macOS users can also access Apple’s iMessage from their computer’s desktop.
+Just sign in with your usual account credentials and you’ll have easy access to all of your group conversations.

 4. Say it with GIFs

 Using more GIFs—or short animated clips—means less clutter and more entertainment in your group chats.
 Just about every chat app out there supports GIFs, which means you can drop in moving pictures to quickly convey ideas.
-For instance, in Facebook Messenger for iOS, tap the emoticon button on the right then GIFs to take your pick of images.
+In Facebook Messenger for iOS, for instance, tap the emoticon button on the right then the GIF icon to search for or scroll through available images.

 5. Search through messages

-Trying to find an old message feels futile, but in fact the majority of messaging apps for Android and iOS now have relatively competent search facilities to make going back through history simple.
+Trying to find an old message feels futile, but the majority of messaging apps for Android and iOS now have relatively competent search facilities to make going back through history simple.

-Take WhatsApp for example: In the Android version of the app, you can tap the menu button (three dots, top right) then Search to look for something specific.
-In the iOS version of WhatsApp, you need to tap on the group name at the top to find the search option.
+Take WhatsApp for example: In the Android version of the app, you can tap the menu button (three dots, top right) within a chat, and then Search to look for something specific.
+In the iOS version of WhatsApp, you need to tap on the group name at the top to find the Chat Search option.

 6. Take back what you said

-You might have noticed a number of chat apps introducing an unsend feature, or the ability to take back what you said.
+You might have noticed a number of chat apps have introduced an “unsend” feature, or the ability to take back what you said.
 This is great, because plans are easy to clarify, which means fewer messages overall.
 Plus, if you accidentally send a private message to the group, you’ll be relieved to expunge it from the record.

 Facebook Messenger is one of the chat apps that now has this superpower built into it.
-On the iOS or the Android version of the app, you can press and hold on a particular message then choose Remove and Remove for everyone up to 10 minutes after sending it.
+On the iOS or Android version of the app, you can press and hold on a particular message, tap More, hit Unsend, and then choose Unsend for Everyone or Unsend for You.